-Wattle is a difficult theme beyond colour scheme - which through the merger of Cootamundra and Gundagai Shire has been erased from Parker Street.
+Wattle is a difficult theme beyond colour scheme - which through the merger of Cootamundra and Gundagai Shire's has been erased from Parker Street.
 Reinvigoration of wattle in conjunction with community events such as the Wattle Time Fair should be a feature of sculptural and mural art to remind visitors and Cootamundrians alike of the importance of wattle to the national psyche.
 Installation of a wattle arboretum at the Ampol Site on the southern entrance to town should be encouraged as a botanical meeting place for locals to relax and learn about the wattle, but also as another point of interest in Cootamundra.

-All heritage items should be promoted and protected not least because they tell a story of who we are, celebrate achievements and serve as lessons learnt.
+Figure 23: the current Commonwealth Coat of Arms is enveloped in flowering wattle achievements and serve as lessons learnt.
 A heritage walking trail should be produced with future development of an app which provides a self-guided tour of Cootamundra.
 Restoration of the former District Hospital and reinstatement of the gardens should be prioritised as opportunities exist to achieve State Heritage Listing by presenting the former District Hospital as a "package" of building and original gardens.
 In addition to this, other impressive heritage structures such as the Cootamundra West Railway Station, Cootamundra could develop as a destination for wedding and event photography.